 Besides Plzeňský prazdroj (Pilsner Urquell) and Budějovický Budvar (Budweiser Budvar), there are so many other beers brewed in Czech Republic that it would be impossible for me to list them all.
 I will, however, list some other ones my husband particularly likes, most of which are not available in the US.
 These include:

 - Staropramen (which I have seen in my local stores in the US)

 - Velkopopovický Kozel

 I have personally tasted all of the above-mentioned, except the last three.
 They are all delicious!
-My husband’s favorite remains Pilsner Urquell, even in the US.
+My husband’s favorite remains Pilsner Urquell.
 My personal favorite Czech beers are Velvet and Samson, because I love the particularly creamy froth that tops both of them.

 I will confess that my heavy beer drinking days are pretty much over, but I do enjoy a very small glass a few times per week.
 Going to the beer section of my stores is now intimidating.
 There are so many choices!
 I haven’t tried even a small percentage of them, but I do have my usual regulars.
-My go-to beers are usually, Sierra Nevada and Anchor Steam (from my California days), Goose Island IPA, Lagunitas IPA (and many other IPAs), and the British beers Tetley’s and Old Speckled Hen, which remind me a little bit of the Czech frothy beers I mentioned.
+My go-to beers are usually Sierra Nevada and Anchor Steam (from my California days), Goose Island IPA, Lagunitas IPA, and many other IPAs (I particularly like IPAs), and the British beers Tetley’s and Old Speckled Hen, which remind me a little bit of the smooth Czech frothy beers I mentioned.